Actualizado Reviewed

 Balancing Risks and Benefits of ART in the Face of Limited Data

 During discussions, it can be helpful to point out that ARV regimens taken during pregnancy can be modified after delivery.
-After delivery, people may be able to use some regimens that could not be used during pregnancy due to insufficient or problematic safety and or PK data.
-These decisions should take several factors into consideration, including the current ART recommendations for nonpregnant adults and adolescents, the patient’s plans for contraceptive use and future pregnancies, and individual adherence considerations and medication preferences (see Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents and Postpartum Follow-Up of People with HIV).
+After delivery, some regimens that could not be used during pregnancy due to insufficient or problematic safety and/or PK data may be able to be used.
+These decisions should take several factors into consideration, including the current ART recommendations for nonpregnant adults and adolescents, the patient’s plans for contraceptive use and future pregnancies, and individual adherence considerations and medication preferences (see the Adult and Adolescent Antiretroviral Guidelines and Postpartum HIV Management and Follow-Up).

 Preterm Birth and Other Adverse Pregnancy Outcomes